kirill-chu/kc-session-manager/README.md

 ### How it works

-The main issue I faced with was:
+The main issue I faced was:
 - lightdm, qtile do not work with logind (systemd-logind).
-It meens when you use commands like
+It meens when you use command like
 ```shell
 loginct lock-session
 ```